In the Musiah piano lessons app, 'Pure' mode is pure lessons with no story or animations. This is the default mode for each new student profile.

 a) asking you a few stratigcally chosen sub-questions to help you arrive at the correct answer or

 b) by asking the other student characters (who learn piano with you in a group as part of the story) a few sub-questions so you can hear their answers – which are designed to guide you to the correct answer.

 In pure mode, because there are no other characters (since you are the only student), Musiah can only guide you as per technique a) above – by asking you strategically chosen sub-qeustions.
-And so the 'group' dynamic and sense of shared learning experience that story mode provides is not present in pure mode.
+And so the 'group' dynamic and sense of a shared learning experience that story mode provides is not present in pure mode.

-Also, story mode adds a surprisingly deep context and added level of meaning to your learning journey compared to pure mode.
+Also, story mode adds a surprisingly deep context and added level of meaning to your piano learning journey compared to pure mode.